MaxJackson13/Attack-The-Box/README.md

 <img src="images/res.png">

 Starting a netcat listener at the `host:port` shown in the first image, we receive the contents of the Splunk management API endpoint specified above.

+<img src="images/user.png">

-I copied the relevant portionn to a file and prettified the output with `jq`.
+I copied the relevant portion to a file and prettified the output with `jq`.
 We can see an `admin2` user.

-<img src="images/user.png">

 <img src="images/access1.png">
 <img src="images/access2.png">